PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

 Method of calculation
 ---------------------

-A word's neighborhood density is equal to the number of other words in the corpus similar to that word (or, if using token frequencies, the sum of those words' counts).
+A word's neighbourhood density is equal to the number of other words in the corpus similar to that word (or, if using token frequencies, the sum of those words' counts).
 The threshold that defines whether two words are considered similar to each other can be calculated using any of the three